IA/0108 - URBAN MICRO-CLIMATOLOGY

 The lectures are arranged in order to stimulate the active participation of the students to the achievement of the conclusions, also through the recall of what have been already studied in past courses or in the present course.
-Moreover, whether made possible by the epidemic situation, exercises in the lecture room and in workshop activities are carried out during the course.
+Moreover, exercises in the lecture room and in workshop activities are carried out during the course.
 In particular, during the exercises in the lecture room the students are divided in small groups; exercises concern the resolution of practical problems of Micro-climatology of Urban Environment of interest to the architect.
 In the workshop, a software of three-dimensional microclimate modelling will be employed for the optimization of size and shape of a building from the microclimatology point of view.

 In particular, the hours of the course are divided in this way:

 • seminars: 2 h;

 • numerical exercises in the lecture room: 5 h;